-Subscribers who do not receive their paper regularly should notify the office of publication and not the Tract Society, as the latter are not responsible for the mailing of the in the chapel December 5, at 8:00 P. M. papers.
+Subscribers who do not receive their paper regularly should notify the office of publication and not the Tract Society, as the latter ed again to the Musicale to be given are not responsible for the mailing of the in the chapel December 5, at 8:00 P. M.